 Give yourself plenty of space to express your thoughts and to leave room to develop your ideas.
 This is one reason why I recommend using the back of previously used paper.
 Less wasteful, less expensive.
-I almost always use both sides of a sheet of paper.

 10)Live the words.

 Don't fall in love with the study part.
 This method will yield tremendous insight, so let the words live in your life.
 Do not let the fear of failure, or the fear of repeated failures, or projected scenarios of "but if I do this, then this might happen" deter you from trusting God and living by his words.
 This is where we find life.
 We live by the words of God.